What is the Full-Form of CRISIL?

-- It offers independent insights and opinions, which in turn becomes a constructive solution.
+- It offers independent insights and opinions, which becomes a constructive solution.

-- It facilitates business to take up comprehensive and conclusive business and investment decisions.
+- It facilitates businesses to take up comprehensive and conclusive business and investment decisions.

-- It additionally helps small lenders to take up the right lending calls and allow them to take correct business decisions.
+- It additionally helps small lenders to take up the right lending calls and allow them to make correct business decisions.

-- The process of due diligence may comprise the gathering of information from several research-based websites, followed by a meeting with the top management.
+- Due diligence may include gathering information from several research-based websites, followed by a meeting with the top management.